StackStorm/st2docs/docs/source/chatops/pack_deploy.rst

     @my_user: Successful deployment of *elasticsearch* *travis_ci* !
     > from https://github.com/StackStorm/st2contrib.git (branch: _master_).

-If you're adventurous and wish to install and then help development a pack that's currenlty in st2incubator you can install a pack with the following command in ChatOPS:
+If you're adventurous and wish to install and then help develop a pack that's currently in st2incubator you can install one with the following command in ChatOPS:

 .. code-block:: bash